 Indiana is also stated to be the home state of comic cat Garfield, though creator Jim Davis avoids mentioning this in the strips as he wants readers to believe the cat’s adventures could take place in their own hometown.

-Do you know any interesting or fun facts about Indiana that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Indiana?
+Share them in the comments below!